GB Classic Cars

 Years Produced

-1956 - 1959 (countryman until 1962 and van until 1968)
+1956-1959 (countryman until 1962 and van until 1968)

 Body Type

-2 and 4 door saloon, unitary construction
+2 and 4 door saloon, all steel unitary construction

 Length